gavinmcfarland/combino/README.md

 ## Example

-In this example, we'll look at how we can combine multiple template folders to scaffold dynamic based on the framework.
+In this example, we'll look at how we can combine multiple template folders to scaffold a dynamic project based on a framework type.

 We start with out template folders and files: